sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2020-03-29-Past-Art-Vol-2.markdown

 We had a party at my house and I had taken some MDMA that had some little extra kick in it that made my eyeballs spin out of my sockets.
 When I could focus my vision again I started synthesizing video to project over the dancefloor i mean our living room.
 A housemate of mine that loves horror movies had suggested we watch Nosferatu the night before so I was using that as some of the source material.
 Burned a bunch of music into a good place in my heart.

-The next day I had a sentimental hangover, my heart was vacant and I was still stumbling over the last hurdles before acceptance.
-Mostly I was full of missing.
+The next day I had a sentimental hangover, my heart was vacant, mostly I was full of missing.
 Another simple p-frame duplication with a little random hex noise thrown into the encoded video stream before it gets decoded.

 <a data-fancybox href="https://vimeo.com/390679861" vidid="390679861" class="vimeo-vid">
 </a>